 Financial plans are reviewed as they are submitted to IAIM by IARs.
 Since each plan may vary in scope and services needed, the reviewer will identify that all required paperwork has been submitted for each Client plan.
 The reviewer will then make sure that the overall plan is in good order.
-In the event, there is an issue with the required paperwork and or content of plan the reviewer will work with the IAR to resolve any issues.
+In the event, there is an issue with the required paperwork and/or the contents of the plan, the reviewer will work with the IAR to resolve any issues.
 All reviewers are IAIM home office employees and members of the firm's operations or compliance departments.